elvis-pan/elvis-pan.github.io/_posts/2021-02-26-coursereview.md

 date:   2021-01-26 00:00:00
 description: My journey at CMU.
 ---
-**My goal:** B.S. in CS, Concentration in Machine Learning, Minor in Mathematical Sciences for the first three years.
-In the fourth year, I might consider a theory concentration, a graphics concentration, an additional major in mathematics, or none of them and take some PhD ML theory courses.
-I haven't decided yet, but my plan for the first three years is probably fixed.
+**My goal:** B.S. in CS, Concentration in Machine Learning, Minor in Mathematical Sciences, and maybe an additional major instead of minor.

-**My background:** I started taking *casual* competitve math training starting from elementary school, so I had a pretty solid background in discrete math.
-No prior knowledge of college-level math except basic calculus and linear algebra.
-Programming experiences were mostly using Python or MATLAB for machine learning.

-**Some reflections on workload:** Many people recommend taking less courses and I agree.
-Leave more time for some other interesting and meaningful stuff (research, projects, TA, etc.).
-However some courses are essential if you want to do research, so prioritize on these courses.

 &#9733; : The courses which I think were worth attending CMU for.
 Courses without a star can also be good, but they are not that special.